The graphic design industry is going through some massive changes.

 The Bottom Line

 2020 changed all that.
-And while the occupation of a graphic designer offers a much-needed option to work remotely and from home, demand is in a state of stagnation at best.
+And while the occupation of a graphic designer offers a much-needed option to work remotely, demand is in a state of stagnation at best.

 When it comes to long-term trends: